ymadoff/ryba/huedocker/prepare.coffee.md

 Follows Cloudera   [build-instruction][cloudera-hue] for Hue 3.7 and later version.
 An internet Connection is needed to be able to download.
-Becareful when used with docker-machine mecano might exit before finishing the execution. you can resume build by executing again prepare
+Becareful when used with docker-machine nikita might exit before finishing the execution. you can resume build by executing again prepare

 First container